askrid/libvirt-single-gpu-passthrough/README.md

 # libvirt-single-gpu-passthrough
-Libvirt configuration for single gpu passthrough.
+Scripts for single gpu passthrough in my personal machine.